One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 Reclamation is the last-but-not-least crucial phase of most oil- and gas-related pipeline projects.
 When negotiating the development of a pipeline, it’s important to discuss an easement, or contract, for reclamation in order to ensure that cooperation and understanding go smoothly after the project is completed.

 After all, with so many details to consider, a poorly planned conversation or contract can lead to some much-dreaded contention.
-However, with some proper planning and the right services, you can ensure that the land will be returned, as close as possible, to its original and natural state.
+However, with some proper planning (like this pipeline reclamation checklist) and the right services, you can ensure that the land will be returned, as close as possible, to its original and natural state.

 The goal of reclamation is to help the land return to the way it was before the pipeline was constructed.
 One way to do this when reclaiming cropland is to replace soil layers (top soil, subsoil, etc.) in the intended order and original depths if possible.